michaelgwelch/loominate.net/_posts/2020-10-15-fixing-git-commit-signing.md

+---
-# Fixing git Commit Signing
+title: Fixing Git Commit Signing

+layout: post
+categories:
+  - software development
+tags:
+  - git
+  - gpg
+---

 Today I went to commit something to a repo and this happened: